|

 foods and medicines Babies toys, clothing and accessories Prescription

 collection & delivery service.
-Web site

 Selbys Pharmacy 33 High Street, Lindfield, 01444 483614

-Open 8:30 to 6:00pm weekdays, 8:30 to 5:00pm Saturdays.
+Open 8:30 to 6:30 pm weekdays, 8:30 to 5:00pm Saturdays.

-Collection and Delivery service available
+Collection and Delivery service available.

 Hospice